-The Chesapeake Section was chartered in April 1988 with 123 Charter Members, a record number for any ASHE section chartered to that date.
+The Chesapeake Section was chartered in April 1988 with 123 Charter Members, a record number for any ASHE section chartered at the time.
 Maryland represented the fifth state in which an ASHE Section was created.

-An inaugural meeting was held in the spring of 1988 in advance of “Charter Night”.
-This meeting was held at the Engineers Club, a facility converted from two, large historic brownstones, located in the Mount Vernon section of Baltimore in close proximity to Baltimore’s Washington Monument.
-The first, seminar-style program was presented by SHA’s Ed Stein on Stormwater Management and Sediment & Erosion Control and was an opportunity for SHA to provide “on-the-spot” training for all attendees.
+An inaugural meeting was developed for the spring of 1988 in advance of “Charter Night.”
+It was held at the Engineers Club’s Garrett Jacobs Mansion, a facility converted from two, large historic brownstone buildings, located in the Mount Vernon section of Baltimore City near Baltimore’s Washington Monument.
+The first seminar-style program was presented by SHA’s Ed Stein on Stormwater Management and Sediment & Erosion Control and was an opportunity for SHA to provide “on-the-spot” training for all attendees.

 Charter Night was held on April 21, 1988.
 Charter Number 24 was signed by the then-National President, Ron Springman, and National Secretary, Terence Connor.
 Harry McCullough, then Chief, Interstate Division for Baltimore City, was Master of Ceremonies, and a multi-media program presentation on the Fort McHenry Tunnel project was presented by Ken Merrill.
 A record number of Charter Members attended, a record maintained until the Carolina Triangle Section was chartered in January 1992.